mikeantonelli/jasmine-and-teaspoon/README.md

-# Testing Javascript with Jasmine and Teaspoon
+# Javascript testing with Jasmine and Teaspoon

-This project will take you from project setup to writing tests for your Ruby on Rails applications and engines.
+This project will take you from project setup to writing tests for your Ruby on Rails applications and engines using [jasmine][jasmine] and [teaspoon][teaspoon].

 # Machine Setup